-You need to choose a camping kettle appropriate to your camping situation.
+You need to choose a camping kettle appropriate to your particular camping trip.
 Not all kettles are appropriate for open flame and if you are carrying your gear you’ll want a lightweight kettle.
 See these following considerations to help you choose the best camping kettle for you.

 Considerations when choosing a Camping Kettle

-- Heat Source: Different kettles can handle campfires as opposed to smaller propane stoves.
+Heat Source: Different kettles can handle the open flame of campfires better than others.
 Make sure you buy a kettle that fits your situation.

-- Materials: Some different materials available include stainless steel, titanium, enamel, cast iron, and aluminum.
+Materials: Some different materials available include titanium, enamel, cast iron, aluminum, and stainless steel construction.
 Each one has pros and cons such as different weights and durability.

-- Capacity: The size you buy will also matter as you won’t need a large camping tea kettle if you are camping on your own.
-A family may need a larger water kettle, as you will have more to wash or more drinks to prepare.
-A campfire kettle that collapses or that can be packed compactly with other gear may be best for a backpacking situation.
+Capacity: The size you buy will also matter as you won’t need a large camping tea kettle if you are camping on your own.
+A family may need a larger water kettle, as you will have more to wash or more hot drinks to prepare.
+If you are backpacking you may want to look at collapsible kettles or kettles that pack compactly with other kitchen gear.